August 17, 2017

 “We feel so grateful to be able to live so close, to be able to go back and forth from the hospital or clinic to our home, and have our girls and our family so close for their support,” Ella said.
 “It’s just amazing.”

 Steve couldn’t agree more.

 “My care was fantastic,” he said.
 “Every nurse we had was really sympathetic.
 They were so kind, compassionate and understanding, and I became friends with a lot of them.”

 Today, Steve is in remission and now helps mentor other cancer patients at Roger Maris.
 He is being celebrated as this year’s 61 for 61 Honorary Chair!

 “It’s an honor,” Steve said.
 “I want to share my story and give people who are going through cancer a lot of hope.
 I want to tell them, ‘You can survive this and you’re going to get great care at Roger Maris.’”

-Please consider making a gift to Roger Maris for the annual 61 for 61 Roger Maris Cancer Center Home Run Walk this year.
+Please consider making a gift to Roger Maris for the annual 61 for 61 Roger Maris Cancer Center Home Run Walk.
 Your gift of any amount will make sure the center stays on the cutting edge of research and care, and continues to offer the survivorship program, nurse navigators, patient amenities like valet parking and the nutrition center, and so much more for patients like Steve.